Circuit Complexity through phase transitions: consequences in quantum state preparation: Discussion

 \emph{Note Added in Proof.-} While we were finishing writing this manuscript, the paper \cite{Nishan2022}, which discusses the importance of local and non-local gates in the computation of complexity, appeared in the arXiv.

 \acknowledgements The authors thank Fernando Luis for his helpful comments and insights during the preparation of this manuscript.
 The authors acknowledge funding from the EU (QUANTERA SUMO and FET-OPEN Grant 862893 FATMOLS), the Spanish Government Grants PID2020-115221GB-C41/AEI/10.13039/501100011033 and TED2021-131447B-C21 funded by MCIN/AEI/10.13039/501100011033 and the EU “NextGenerationEU”/PRTR, the Gobierno de Arag\'on (Grant E09-17R Q-MAD) and the CSIC Quantum Technologies Platform PTI-001.
 This work has been financially supported by the Ministry of Economic Affairs and Digital Transformation of the Spanish Government through the QUANTUM ENIA project call - Quantum Spain project, and by the European Union through the Recovery, Transformation and Resilience Plan - NextGenerationEU within the framework of the Digital Spain 2026 Agenda".
 J R-R acknowledges support from the Ministry of Universities of the Spanish Government through the grant FPU2020-07231.
+S. R-J. acknowledges financial support from Gobierno de Arag\'on through a doctoral fellowship.